learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 #### a.
 What is the probability of throwing a 5 at least once?

 First, use sample_dice to get "True" values for each time a 5 occurs.
+This means that,

 ```python